MadeByThePinsHub/policies/README.md

 whenever it's the production-grade one on GitLab Pages/Render/GitHub Pages or from your local/cloud dev environment running `mkdocs serve`.

+That script will also nuke any files in `.github` to avoid having extra MBs of build files used on our GitLab Pages storage.

 [handbook]: https://en.handbooksbythepins.gq/community-hub/oss-policies

 ## Disclaimer